 This is a summary of the very basic terms and concepts of options, including calls and puts, option premium, intrinsic value, time value, implied volatility, and the Greeks.
 You can follow the links to get a more detailed explanation with examples.
-If you are totally new to options, you may want to go through the Options 101 beginner tutorial, which guides you through all the essentials step-by-step.
+If you are new to options, you can go through the Options 101 beginner tutorial, which guides you through all the essentials step-by-step.

 Definition and Basic Logic of Options